Resilient-Labs/node-palindrome-bootcamp2019a-week08/README.md

 ## How Its Made

 **Tech used:**
-HTML, CSS, JS, and Node JS.
-Create a simple web application that uses the fs and http modules to validate if a string is a palindrome server side.

-# What I Learned
+HTML, CSS, JS, and Node JS

 ### My Other Projects